 The goal for students as they complete this element of the Core Curriculum is that they bridge the gap between the academy and the world beyond, transcending the theory-praxis divide and giving extra meaning to their academic courses by applying their developing knowledge, skills, and values to life experiences outside the boundaries of the college campus.

-Students fulfill the Experiencing the Liberal Arts in the World (ELAW) requirement by enrolling in Core 350 while they are pursuing one of the following activities:
+Students fulfill the Experiencing the Liberal Arts in the World (ELAW) requirement by successfully completing one of the following:

 - A credit-bearing internship

 - A College-designated service or experiential learning class.

 For classes and study tours that satisfy ELAW in any given semester, please see the courses listed under “CORE ELAW” in the Portal’s Schedule of Classes.
 For a list of all classes approved to satisfy ELAW, please see the Core Curriculum page of the current catalog: http://www.smcm.edu/catalog/core-curriculum/ (scroll down and click on “Experiencing the Liberal Arts in the World”).

 Students may also use a 4-credit independent study or directed research to fulfill ELAW if it has a significant off-campus component.
 In such cases, students will work with their instructor to complete the ELAW Learning Contract (which replaces the usual Learning Contract used for an independent study or directed research) at the beginning of the semester in which their course takes place:

 Experiences equivalent to a 4-credit course (160 hours), such as a non-credit bearing internship, can also be used to fulfill ELAW.
 Students who wish to use such an experience for ELAW must work with a faculty sponsor to ensure that their experience meets the expectations for ELAW.
 Such experiences must:

 - Include a structured learning component

 - Total at least 160 hours.